Miscanthus sinensis ‘Zebrinus’ (Zebra Grass)

 This Miscanthus distinguished by its silvery flower heads and striped leaves (green with white lateral bars)

 Very decorative and tough.
 Any reasonably well drained in masses of light (as opposed to shade).
 Much noise is heard nowadays of Miscanthus being used for fuel as it produces masses of stuff (biomass, it's called) on relatively poor soil.
 We grow it because it makes a beautiful addition to the the garden.
-Propagated by division.